nelsonmutindamwanzia/pawfinder-backend/README.md

 ### General Information
 **PawFinder** Is a web application that aims to make the process of searching for lost pets easier and rid distraught pet owners of unnecessary burdens.
 PawFinder uses a RESTful API that allows its users to post their missing pets and delete the posts after finding them.
 ### Technologies/Features
-1. React JS
+1. Railway App for hosting.
-2. CSS
+2. Rails
-3. Ruby
+3. Ruby on Rails
 4. Postgresql
 ### Backend Setup
 1. Fork and clone this repository and navigate to the local directory then run `bundle install` to install all the required gems.